This brief tutorial explains three different ways to auto logout inactive users after a particular period of time in

 $ source ~/.bash_profile

 Now, leave the session idle for 100 seconds.
 After an inactivity of 100 seconds, you will see the following message and the user will be automatically logged out from the session.

 timed out waiting for input: auto-logout Connection to 192.168.122.181 closed.

-To modify or delete this timeout settings, simply delete the lines added above and apply the changes by running "source ~/.bashrc" command.
+To modify or delete the timeout settings, simply delete the lines added above and apply the changes by running the following command:

 Alternatively, the user can disable this by running the following commands: